-This briefing paper explains how Universal Credit is acting to increase the number of people claiming unemployment benefits, by requiring a broader group of claimants to look for work than was the case under Jobseeker’s Allowance.
-There has been a marked increase in the claimant count over the past year in areas operating Universal Credit “Full Service”, where the rollout of Universal Credit is more advanced.Jump to full report >>
+This briefing paper explains how Universal Credit is increasing the number of people claiming unemployment benefits, by requiring a broader group of claimants to look for work than was the case under Jobseeker’s Allowance.
+There has been a marked increase in the claimant count over the past year in areas operating Universal Credit “Full Service”, where the rollout of Universal Credit is more advanced.
+On the 22 January 2019, the Department for Work and Pensions will publish an ‘alternative’ claimant count.
+This will model what the claimant count would have been if Universal Credit had been fully in place since 2013.Jump to full report >>

 The claimant count is the number of people claiming benefits for the principal reason that they are unemployed.
 Before 2013, this was just the number of people claiming Jobseeker’s Allowance.

 Following the introduction of Universal Credit from 2013 onwards, the claimant count is now measured as the number of people claiming Jobseeker’s Allowance plus the number of Universal Credit claimants who are required to look for work.

 Universal Credit is a new benefit which is being rolled out in stages.
 It replaces six existing benefits and tax credits (“legacy benefits”):

 By bringing together out-of-work benefits and tax credits, Universal Credit provides both in- and out-of-work support to claimants.
 It was introduced with the aim of simplifying and streamlining the benefits system, improving work incentives, tackling poverty among low income families, and reducing the scope for error and fraud.

 Full Service and Live Service describe the computer systems used to deliver Universal Credit.